 There are several options that are available in order to receive an administrative discharge through the government.
 An administrative discharge is a non-bankruptcy alternative that the government permits due to certain types of circumstances that a person may find themselves in.
 However, an administrative discharge can be sought concurrent with a proceeding in the bankruptcy court.
 Probably the most common type of administrative discharge is because of a total and permanent disability that a person suffers from.
 This basically requires that you be unable to work.
 However, in order to receive this discharge it will be necessary to have a doctor certify that you are in fact totally and permanently disabled.

 As you can see from the above discussion, student loans are more difficult to discharge than even taxes.
 And unless you fall within the exception, you must either pay the loan off in full or die to have satisfied your obligation.
-If you have a student loan and are not sure how to handle it in your bankruptcy, then call Attorney Rodney Shepherd for a free consultation today.
-Mr. Shepherd can be contacted by completing the contact form on the website or telephoning the office at 412 471-9670.
+If you have a student loan and are not sure how to handle it in your bankruptcy, then call Pittsburgh Bankruptcy Attorney Rodney Shepherd for a free consultation today.
+Mr. Shepherd can be contacted by completing the online contact information form on the website or telephoning the office at 412 471-9670.